UCR-Robotics/ee144/docs/lab2.rst

 Note that the robot is supposed to stop at the origin after completing this square movement, and the Python script should exit gracefully.

-Preview: next week we will learn how to use close-loop control to track a trajectory.
+Preview: next week we will learn how to use closed-loop control to track a trajectory.

 Submission
 ----------